Stan Reents, PharmD

 |• simple stretching

 Even if you can't meet all of these guidelines, try to perform all 4 of the activities each week.
 And, keep in mind that, to improve your health, you don't have to exercise "hard" (see Exercise Intensity below).
 Most of the health benefits from exercise occur with surprisingly little effort....ie., plain 'ol walking may do it for many people (Pate RR, et al. 1995).

 MONITORING YOUR EXERCISE INTENSITY

 Certainly, everyone knows that when you exercise, your heart rate (HR) and respiratory rate (RR) increase.
-If you monitor your heart rate (HR) and your respiratory rate (RR), this will give you a very good idea of how hard you are exercising.
+If you monitor your HR and your RR, this will give you a very good idea of how hard you are exercising.
 Here's how to do it:

 Your target "exercise" HR is the HR you should shoot for while you are exercising.
 But, to calculate that, you first need to know your "maximum" HR:

 b) Calculate your target HR: Now that you know your maximum HR, you can calculate your target exercise HR.
 For health benefits, most people only need to exercise at about 50-60% of their maximum.